kevin-lee/sbt-docusaur/website/docs/examples.md

     docusaurDir := (ThisBuild / baseDirectory).value / "website",
     docusaurBuildDir := docusaurDir.value / "build",
   )
-  .settings(noPublish) // This is optional to exclude this sub-project
+  .settings(noPublish) // This is required to exclude this sub-project
                        // when sbt publish to upload the artifacts.

 ```